vanlictran/2024InternshipShipTracking/grafana/README.md

-# MONITORING
+# MONITORING - Maintenance & Deployment

-This documentation is dedicated to the monitoring part of the project.

 ## Context
 This document explain how this monitoring application works and how to deploy, maintain it.